-On this 10-day tour of Sri Lanka and the Maldives you'll enjoy the perfect mix of cultural exploration and beach-side relaxation.
-Starting on the tropical tear-drop island of Sri Lanka, learn about the country's centuries of history at temples, palaces, forts, and other UNESCO World Heritage Sites.
-Then hop on a quick flight to the Maldives islands, a short flight from Sri Lanka, where you can enjoy lazy days on the beach being as relaxed or active as you wish, perhaps snorkeling and windsurfing if you like.
+On this 10-day tour of Sri Lanka and the Maldives, you'll enjoy an excellent mix of cultural sightseeing and relaxation.
+Start in Negombo on the tropical island of Sri Lanka, touring various destinations to learn about the country's history at temples, palaces, forts, and other UNESCO World Heritage Sites.
+Then hop on a quick flight to the Maldives, where you'll enjoy swimming and sunbathing on idyllic beaches, snorkeling in a lagoon, and spotting dolphins from the boat deck on a sunset cruise.

-This five-day mini-tour highlights the remarkable wildlife and pristine beaches of Sri Lanka’s Central and Southern Provinces.
-Start your journey on safari in Udawalawe and Yala National Parks, where you’ll spot elephants and leopards against a background of lush highlands.
-Next, you’ll head down the coast to the golden sands and turquoise waters of Mirissa and Bentota, before spending your final day in the vibrant capital of Colombo.
+This five-day tour highlights the remarkable wildlife and pristine beaches of Sri Lanka’s central and southern provinces.
+Start your adventure with safari tours in Udawalawe and Yala National Parks, where you’ll spot elephants and leopards in the wild.
+Next, you’ll head down the coast to the golden sands and turquoise waters of Mirissa and Bentota before spending your final day in the vibrant capital city of Colombo.

-This diverse five-day itinerary introduces you to some of Sri Lanka’s most beloved cultural and natural wonders.
-Starting at the sacred cave temples of Dambulla, you’ll climb the great Sigiriya Rock Fortress, observe elephant herds in Minneriya National Park, and relax on the golden beaches of Bentota before ending your trip in the beautifully preserved fortified port city of Galle, home to a 17th-century Dutch port.
+This exciting five-day itinerary introduces you to some of Sri Lanka’s most beloved cultural monuments and natural wonders.
+Starting at the sacred cave temples of Dambulla, you’ll climb the great rock fortress of Sigiriya, observe elephant herds in Minneriya National Park, and relax on the golden beaches of Bentota.
+The journey ends up in the beautifully preserved fortified port city of Galle, home to a 17th-century Dutch port.

-The misty mountains of Sri Lanka's Hill Country take center stage on this engaging five-day itinerary.
-Start in the historic city of Kandy, then head south with an unforgettable train journey through the lush tea estates of the Central Province.
+The misty mountains of Sri Lanka's Hill Country take center stage on this invigorating five-day itinerary.
+Start with touring temples in the historic city of Kandy, then head south on an unforgettable train journey through the lush tea estates.
 After a night in the hilltop village of Nuwara Eliya, explore the flora and fauna of Horton Plains National Park before traveling to the west coast for your final night in the laid-back beach town of Negombo.

 Discover the culture, heritage, wildlife, and beaches on this Sri Lankan journey.
 To start, visit the esteemed Dambulla Rock Temple.
 Then, climb Sigiriya Rock Fortress, followed by a trip to a local village, complete with a nature walk and an authentic meal on a working farm.
 Next, explore the temples and sights of Kandy and the scenic tea country of Ella.
 Stop for a safari at Yala National Park and then head to Weligama for an ancient fort tour, some whale watching, and four days of beach bliss.